 And while immutability sounds like an excellent idea (and often is), it also can cause several problems for a business.
 What if, by accident, sensitive data gets published on the blockchain?

-The only solution to fix this is by convincing the other parties involved in the blockchain to have a “fork” – split the blockchain into 2 paths and move the database to one of them.
+The only solution to fix this is by convincing the other parties involved in the blockchain to have a “fork” – split the blockchain into two paths and move the database to one of them.
 But doing this on a public blockchain is next to impossible.

 Yet such problems are usually avoided through blockchain’s design nature, which separates sensitive and identifying information.